HELENA RIVER PARK AND FARMERS MARKET

 Just down the road from the Confederate Cemetery on Holly St (which turns into Phillips 239), St. Francis National Forest is one of the smallest and most diverse national forests in the country.
 It features a variety of the finest bottomland hardwoods in the country and is an ideal habitat for a large variety of wildlife.
 Take a scenic drive on the “low road” and enjoy the beauty of the forest – an unusual asset for a Delta town.

-The Bistro Bar & Grill’s sports bar atmosphere makes it a fun spot for drinks and a casual meal.
+Delta Que & Brew’s atmosphere makes it a fun spot for drinks and a casual meal.
 Want to order like a local?
-Get a burger; it’s arguably the best in town.
+Get the smoked brisket; it’s arguably the best in town.